Small, locally-owned gyms say members helped keep them afloat during closure

-From online workouts to checkout out equipment, small gyms were able to survive weeks of being closed.
+From online workouts to equipment check out, small gyms were able to survive weeks of being closed.

 But it was also the generosity of members that helped the small businesses the most.